Skip to main content

 • Speak from your own perspective, using phrases like, “My reaction to this was…” or “I found this to be…” rather than “this part of the paper is…”.
 Acknowledge that there may be a variety of opinions about the piece of writing.

 • Remember that you are in a writing group to help one another improve.
-It does not help the writer if you see problems with a piece of writing but don’t mention them because you’re afraid of hurting his/her feelings.
-Usually a writer would rather hear about a problem from the friendly, supportive members of his/her writing group than submit a finished draft with problems and receive a poor grade, have a journal article or grant proposal rejected, be criticized by an advisor, etc.
+It does not help the writer if you see problems with a piece of writing but don’t mention them because you’re afraid of hurting their feelings.
+Usually a writer would rather hear about a problem from the friendly, supportive members of their writing group than submit a finished draft with problems and receive a poor grade, have a journal article or grant proposal rejected, be criticized by an advisor, etc.

 • Talk about the way you responded as you were reading.
 Sometimes it’s easier and more helpful to say, “When I read this sentence, I wasn’t sure if the paragraph was going to be about this or about that” than it is to say, “This sentence was confusing.”
 It can be helpful to have the whole group read the first paragraph and then predict the rest of the paper before reading further.
 It will help the writer to know what you expected when you began the paper and how those expectations changed as you read.